William A. Blakley

 William Arvis "Dollar Bill" Blakley (November 17, 1898 – January 5, 1976) was an American politician and businessman from the state of Texas.
 Blakley was part of the conservative wing of the Texas Democratic Party.
 He served twice as an interim United States Senator, appointed by the Governor to fill a vacancy until his successor could be duly elected.
 He served first in 1957 after the resignation of Price Daniel and again in 1961 after the resignation of Lyndon B. Johnson.

 Blakley ran two unsuccessful campaigns for election to the Senate in his own right.
 He lost the regularly scheduled 1958 primary election to incumbent liberal Democrat Ralph Yarborough.
-He lost as the incumbent in the 1961 election to complete Johnson's term to John Tower, the first Republican ever popularly elected from Texas.
+He lost as the incumbent in the 1961 election to complete Johnson's term to John Tower, the first Republican elected by popular vote from Texas or any other former state of the Confederacy.

 Early years and career

 Blakley was born in Miami Station, Missouri, but moved shortly after that with his parents to Arapaho, Oklahoma.
 He worked as a ranch hand as a young man, earning the nickname "Cowboy Bill."
 Blakley served with the United States Army in the First World War; he was admitted to the bar in 1933 and joined a law firm in Dallas, Texas.
 In following years, his interests expanded into real estate, ranch land, banking, and insurance; by 1957, he was estimated to be worth $300 million.